 - 1. I have reviewed this report on Form 10-Q of The Cato Corporation (the "registrant"); - 2.
-Based on my knowledge, this report does not contain any untrue statement of a material fact or statement at material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - 3.
-Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the next formula periods presented in this report; - 4.
-The registrant's other certifying officer and I are responsible for establishing and maintaining disclosure proceeds and defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) and internal control over financial registration (as Exchange Act Rules 13a-15(f) and 15d-15(f)) for the registrant and have: - a) Designed such disclosure controls and procedures, or caused such disclosure controls and procedureigned under our supervision, to ensure that material information relating to the registrant, including teds subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - b) Designed such internal control over financial reporting, or caused such internal control over financial designed under our supervision, to provide reasonable assurance regarding the reliability of financial perpendicular financial statements for external purposes in accordance with generally accepted - accounting principles: c) Evaluated the effectiveness of the registrant's disclosure controls and procedures and presented in engclusions about the effectiveness of the disclosure controls and procedures, as of the end of the period covered by this report based on such evaluation; and - d) Disclosed in this report any change in the registrant's internal control over financial reporting majurred during the registrant's most recent fiscal quarter (the registrant's fourth fiscal quarter in the case of an annual report) that has materially affected, or is reasonably likely to materially affect, the integral gentrol over financial reporting; and - 5.
-The registrant's other certifying officer and I have disclosed, based on our most recent evaluation of financial competing eto the registrant's auditors and the audit committee of the registrant's board of an accommittee of the registrant's board of accommittee of the registrant's board of accommittee of the registrant's board of accommittee of the registrant's accommittee of the registrant's board of accommittee of the registrant of accommittee of the registrant's board of accommittee of the registrant of accommittee of accommittee of ac - a) All significant deficiencies and material weaknesses in the design or operation of internal control reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and - b) Any fraud, whether or not material, that involves management or other employees who have significant role in the registrant's internal control over financial reporting.
+Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - 3.
+Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the registrant as of, and for, the periods presented in this report; - 4.
+The registrant's other certifying officer and I are responsible for establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) and internal control over financial reporting (as defined in Exchange Act Rules 13a-15(f) and 15d-15(f)) for the registrant and have: - a) Designed such disclosure controls and procedures, or caused such disclosure controls and procedures to be designed under our supervision, to ensure that material information relating to the registrant, including its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - b) Designed such internal control over financial reporting, or caused such internal control over financial reporting to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles; - c) Evaluated the effectiveness of the registrant's disclosure controls and procedures and presented in this report our conclusions about the effectiveness of the disclosure controls and procedures, as of the end of the period covered by this report based on such evaluation; and - d) Disclosed in this report any change in the registrant's internal control over financial reporting that occurred during the registrant's most recent fiscal quarter (the registrant's fourth fiscal quarter in the case of an annual report) that has materially affected, or is reasonably likely to materially affect, the registrant's internal control over financial reporting; and - 5.
+The registrant's other certifying officer and I have disclosed, based on our most recent evaluation of internal control over financial reporting, to the registrant's auditors and the audit committee of the registrant's board of directors (or persons performing the equivalent functions): - All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and - b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.

-Date: August 25, 2021
+Date: November 19, 2021

 /s/ John P. D. Cato

-John P. D. Cato

-Chairman, President and

-Chief Executive Officer
+John P. D. Cato Chairman, President and Chief Executive Officer